Skytteren

 In the autumn of 2018, SwAM and the Swedish Navy carried out a joint investigation of Skytteren for eight days (14-21 November).
 Since the shipwreck is located at a depth of approximately 74 meters, in an area with strong sea-floor currents, SwAM considered that the Navy’s divers where most suited for the task.
 The investigation was carried out from the Submarine Rescue Vessel HMS Belos.
 Deep divers participated from The Swedish Armed Forces Diving and Naval Medicine Centre, the 1st Submarine Flotilla and the 4th Naval Warfare Flotilla, as well as doctors and nurses for medical preparedness.

 During June-August 2020, further work was carried out on the wreck.
 With a high-quality camera mounted on an underwater robot, all parts of the 172 meter large wreck were digitally documented with almost 27,000 overlapping images.
 With a computer technology called photogrammetry, the digital photographs were assembled into a high-resolution image, which makes it possible to both get an overview of the entire wreck and to study specific areas at a detailed level.
-This data was initially used to study the extent of degradation of the wreck, and during the inspection for presence of oil in, as well as in the salvage operation of the oil.
+This data was initially used to study the extent of degradation of the wreck, and during the inspection for presence of oil in it, as well as in the salvage operation of the oil.

 Cost of measures taken